OwlWorksInnovations/helloworld/README.md

 # PSP Development Starter Template

-A minimal starter template for PlayStation Portable homebrew development using SDL2.
-This template demonstrates basic SDL2 rendering with TTF font support, perfect for starting your PSP project.
+A minimal starter template for a PSP using SDL2

 ## Features

 - SDL2 and SDL2_ttf integration
 - Automated build scripts with PSP toolchain detection
-- Auto-configuration from fresh clone
+- Auto configuration from fresh clone
 - Custom font rendering example
-- Ready-to-deploy EBOOT.PBP generation
+- Ready to deploy EBOOT.PBP generation

-## What It Does
+## What the template does

 Displays "Hello PSP!" on the PSP screen using the Orbitron font.
 Press START button to exit.